t9md/atom-vim-mode-visual-block/README.md

 # vim-mode-visual-block

+# **Not maintained**

+I'm no longer maintain this package.
+I'm no longer using vim-mode.
+Instead I'm actively working for [vim-mode-plus](https://atom.io/packages/vim-mode-plus) and it's support visual-block natively.

+If you want to fix any bug for this package, fork it and I'm OK you to release forked version.
+Don't ask me to fix this package.
+It might better to unpublish this package?
+Please report issue if you have strong opinion for that.

+Note added at 2016.1.13

+# What WAS this?

 Add visual-block operation to [vim-mode](https://atom.io/packages/vim-mode).

 ![gif](https://raw.githubusercontent.com/t9md/t9md/375d45f661b76cd8fd874dbcacf93602e7d75c99/img/vim-mode-visual-blockwise.gif)

-# What's this?

 **Temporarily** workaround, until vim-mode support visual block mode natively.
 I'm not intended to complete solution.

-# NOTE

-Added 2015.11.06

-Since I started yet another vim-mode project as [vim-mode-plus](https://atom.io/packages/vim-mode-plus) which have built-in visula-block-mode, I no longer use vim-mode and offcourse this package.

-If you found any issue on this packages, I'm OK you to fork , fix and release as different package(or I might can transfer ownership of this project).

 # Keymap